Downtown Bentonville Inc. is the organizer of First Friday, the Bentonville Farmers Market, and the annual Christmas Parade.

 The creation of Chess Club was inspired by a few people who had been playing chess at Downtown Bentonville Inc's larger events, according to communications director Aaron Nolan.
 It will pause at the end of October due to colder weather, but will be back next year.

-The event’s success encouraged the organization to add more small-scale event series, including free exercise classes, monthly bike events, and a revival of Pickin’ on the Square.
+The event’s success encouraged the organization to add more small-scale event series, including exercise classes, monthly bike events, and the revival of Pickin’ on the Square.